 A SHIMANSKY DIAMOND REFLECTING FIRE AND BRILLIANCE

 Each diamond is selected individually for its unique character.
 While two diamonds may have the same characteristics in color and clarity; their character will differ.
 Even if two diamonds were to have the exact same grading for the 4Cs, they will never be identical, and a person may, for any reason, think the one is more beautiful than the other.
 It is almost certain that one diamond will speak to you more than another.
-A diamond’s character cannot always be explained and is often likened to an attraction – a person may be drawn to it without having tangible reasons why.
+A diamond’s character cannot always be explained and is often likened to chemistry – a person may be drawn to it without having tangible reasons why.
 It is something that speaks to the heart, and is often felt at the first glance.

 SYMMETRY IN A DIAMOND WILL AFFECT LIGHT REFLECTION